rnajena/sugar/docs/joss/paper.md

 # Acknowledgements

 The use of a plugin system for reading and writing was inspired by ObsPy [@obspy], a Python framework for seismology.
+I would like to thank the reviewers, Tushar Dave and Leighton Pritchard.
-This project was funded by  by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2051 -- Project ID 390713860.
+This project was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2051 -- Project ID 390713860.

 # References